Decks › Agentic IAM ·

 Where it breaks · 3 of 5

-The token rides a chain, hours later.
+The token rides a chain today's OAuth doesn't enforce.

-- OAuth can represent the chain (RFC 8693
+- OAuth can record the chain (RFC 8693

 OAuth's own standard admits it does not enforce the multi-hop chain